Stock Smart: Why Inventory Strategy Is Your Real Growth Lever

 Work closely with your suppliers.
 Shorter lead times and smaller batch orders reduce pressure on your cash flow.
 Many founders now negotiate flexible restock terms or pre-agreed reorder windows, so they can act fast without taking unnecessary risk.
 Reliable supplier relationships often matter more than finding the lowest unit cost.

 Funding can make this process easier.
-Using Smart Growth Capital to bridge gaps between purchase and payment means you can secure stock when you need it, not just when cash allows it.
+Using a revolving credit facility to bridge gaps between purchase and payment means you can secure stock when you need it, not just when cash allows it.
 It also gives you room to react to sudden demand without overextending.
 Having that buffer changes how you plan.
 It lets you work with data instead of fear.

 Technology helps too.
 Even simple demand forecasting tools or inventory dashboards can turn raw data into clear insight.
 Use them to track your top sellers in real time and adjust before a problem builds.
 The best systems are not complicated.
 They are consistent.